TIMOTHY

 A paper presented at the 1989 Field Directors Conference.
 The paper documents

-University of Maryland's Survey Research Center.
+Maryland's Survey Research Center.

 "Activity